whg-training/whg-training-resources/CONTRIBUTING.md

 See the [Wikipedia page DNA sequencing](https://en.wikipedia.org/wiki/DNA_sequencing).
 ```

-* Similarly, images or other files can be included in the same directory structure and linked to, e.g.:
+* Images or other files can be included in the same directory structure and linked to, e.g.:
 ```
 ![img](images/my_nice_illustration.png)
 ![file](resources/an_example_file.txt)
 ```
-Docusaurus will know what to do with these.
-These files should be checked into the github repo like other files.
+Docusaurus should know what to do with these.
+You can check these files into the github repo like other files.

 **Note.** Please do not include large files in this way - up to a maximum of a few tens of Kb is a good guide.
-These files will take space in the github
+These files will take space in the github repo which will not handle large files well.
+For larger data, files
-repo which will not handle large files well.
-For larger data, files should currently be stored externally (e.g. on personal web space) and linked to.
+should currently be stored externally (e.g. on personal web space) and linked to.